Former Philippines President Duterte forced onto plane to The Hague after ICC arrest, his daughter says

 His political ambitions did not conclude with the end of his term in office; Duterte registered in October to run as mayor in Davao.

 And he is supported by a political dynasty that still exerts authority up and down the country.
-His daughter Sara is vice president to Duterte’s successor and political rival, Ferdinand “Bongbong” Marcos Jr., and was herself impeached last month on a range of accusations that include plotting to assassinate the new president.
+His daughter Sara was herself impeached last month on a range of accusations that include plotting to assassinate the new president.

 And his son Sebastian Duterte is the current mayor of Davao; he had planned to run as his father’s vice-mayor in next year’s mid-term elections.